bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 |h2| Conclusion |h2e|

-For those of us who aren't math or physics majors (*cough* computer engineers), variational calculus is an important topic that we missed out on.
-Not only does it have a myriad of applications in physical domains (it's the most common type of problem when searching for "variational calculus"), it has many applications in statistics and machine learning (you can expect a future post using this topic!).
-As with most things, once you know enough about the individual parts (calculus, Lagrange multipliers etc.) the actual topic (variational calculus) isn't too much of a stretch (at least when you're not trying to prove things formally!).
+For those of us who aren't math or physics majors (`*` *cough* `*` computer engineers), variational calculus is an important topic that we missed out on.
+Not only does it have a myriad of applications in physical domains (it's the most common type of problem when searching for "variational calculus"), it also has many applications in statistics and machine learning (you can expect a future post using this topic!).
+As with most things, once you know enough about the individual parts (multivariable calculus, Lagrange multipliers etc.) the actual topic (variational calculus) isn't too much of a stretch (at least when you're not trying to prove things formally!).
 I hope this post helps all the non-mathematicians and non-physicists out there.